Equimultiplicity in Hilbert-Kunz theory: Introduction

 \section{Introduction}

-Hilbert-Samuel multiplicity is a classical invariant of a local ring that generalizes the notion of the multiplicity of a curve at a point.
+Hilbert--Samuel multiplicity is a classical invariant of a local ring that generalizes the notion of the multiplicity of a curve at a point.
 The multiplicity may be regarded as a measure of singularity, where the lowest possible value, $1$, corresponds to a smooth point.
-In study of singularities, we are naturally led to study equimultiple points, i.e., a point such that the Hilbert-Samuel multiplicity is constant on the subvariety defined as the closure of the point.
+In study of singularities, we are naturally led to study equimultiple points, i.e., a point such that the Hilbert--Samuel multiplicity is constant on the subvariety defined as the closure of the point.
 For example, it can be considered as the weakest form of equisingularity, where we would say that two points are equally singular if the multiplicities are equal.
 This notion has been studied extensively, partially due to its appearance in Hironaka's work on the resolution of singularities in characteristic zero.

 In $1983$ Monsky defined a new version of multiplicity, specific for positive characteristic.
-It was called Hilbert-Kunz multiplicity, in honor of Ernst Kunz who in $1969$ initiated the study of positive characteristic numerical invariants (\cite{Kunz1, Kunz2}).
-If we use $\length$ to denote the length of an artinian module, the Hilbert-Kunz multiplicity of a local ring $(R, \mf m)$ of characteristic $p$ can be defined by the limit
+It was called Hilbert--Kunz multiplicity, in honor of Ernst Kunz who in $1969$ initiated the study of positive characteristic numerical invariants (\cite{Kunz1, Kunz2}).
+If we use $\length$ to denote the length of an artinian module, the Hilbert--Kunz multiplicity of a local ring $(R, \mf m)$ of characteristic $p$ can be defined by the limit

 where we denoted the ideal of $p^n$-powers, $(x^{p^n} \mid x \in \mf m)$, by $\mf m^{[p^n]}$.
-This is invariant is still largely mysterious, and there is a lot to understand.
-The purpose of this work is to build an equimultiplicity theory for Hilbert-Kunz multiplicity and to see what properties of the usual multiplicity are preserved.
+This invariant is still largely mysterious, and there is a lot to understand.
+The purpose of this work is to build an equimultiplicity theory for Hilbert--Kunz multiplicity and to see what properties of the usual multiplicity are preserved.